 c.
 Preventing the goalkeeper from releasing the ball from his hands;

-d.
-Committing any other offense, not previously mentioned in Law XII, for which play is stopped to caution or dismiss a player,
+e.
+Committing any other offense, not previously mentioned in Law XII or any other law, for which play is stopped to caution or dismiss a player,

 An indirect free kick is awarded to the opposing team if a goalkeeper commits one of the following offenses, to be taken from the place where the infringement occurred, unless it happened in the penalty area, in which case the indirect free kick shall be taken from the goalie’s box line at the point closest to the spot where the infringement occurred: